alexei-erm/ML_course_personnal/CS-433-Machine-Learning-project-1/README.md

 This file allows to calculate the accuracy for seven methods of regression and classification coded for this project.

-* A. Gradient Descent with MSE
+* A. Linear Regression with GD
-* B. Stochastic Gradient Descent with MSE
+* B. Linear Regression with SGD
-* C. Least Squares
+* C. Closed form Linear Regression (least squares)
-* D. Ridge Regression with cross validation to find best lambda
+* D. Regularized Linear Regression with hyper-parameter search using k-fold cross-validation
-* E. Logistic Regression with cross validation to find best lambda
+* E. Logistic Regression
-* F. Regularized Logistic Regression
+* F. Regularized Logistic Regression with hyper-parameter search using k-fold cross-validation
 * G. K-nearest neighbors classification

 ---